jxcore/jxcore/docs/plain/jxcore-messaging.markdown

     * `groupName` {String}

 Unsubscribes the client from a `groupName`, or channel.
 From now on, messages sent to that group cannot be received by this client.
-After the server will successfully unsubscribe the client from the `groupName`, the client's `callback` will be called.
+After the server successfully unsubscribes the client from the `groupName`, the client's `callback` will be called.

 ```js
 jxcore.Unsubscribe("programmers", function(groupName) {